Graham Reid | | 3 min read

 Like the remarkable Vernon Dalhart who had numerous stage and recording names, the man born Chance Martin also used a lot of pseudonyms.
 Unfortunately unlike Dalhart (his extraordinary story is told here) who sold records by the shedload, Chance -- as he was known to friends -- barely shifted a copy of his sole album In Search, released in 1981.

-Chance -- who has been variously Mr Freedom Man (after a song on the album), Johnny Chainsaw, Ace, Captain Quick Tour, Alamo Jones, the Stoned Ranger and a few other monikers besides -- has become something of a minor legend on the back of the album's 2013 reissue (on Paradise of Bachelors, through Southbound in New Zealand).
+Chance -- who has been variously Mr Freedom Man (after a song on the album), Johnny Chainsaw, Ace, Captain Quick Tour, Alamo Jones, the Stoned Ranger and a few other monikers besides -- became something of a minor legend on the back of the album's 2013 reissue.

 It is an album best described as . . . interesting.